rafalohaki/UltraMOTD/README.md

    - Record patterns and modern language features for zero-cost config parsing

 5. **Production-Ready**
-   - Graceful fallback from experimental to standard mode
+   - Graceful fallback from Netty to standard mode
+   - Built-in DDoS protection with configurable rate limiting
    - No reflection/unsafe in default mode
-   - Clear warnings for experimental features
+   - Comprehensive configuration options

 ## License